JessicaChen-48/jobly-react/README.md

 Apply for a job either through the specific company page or through the Jobs section.
 The Jobs section also contains a search bar for searching through job titles.

+A successful application will change the red "Apply" button to a green "Applied" button, indicating that the application is housed in the database.

 ### Profile

+In the Profile section, you can edit any field except for your username (used as a primary key) and password.
+A correct password input is required in order for the fields to update.

 ### Admins